Arranging for someone else to take over

 Back to top

-To give someone permanent power to take over your affairs, you use a different type of power of attorney.
-This power comes into effect, or remains effective, if you lose mental capacity.
+To give someone power to take over your affairs permanently, you need to use a different type of Power of Attorney.
+Unlike Ordinary Power of Attorney, this power comes into effect, or remains effective, if you lose mental capacity.

-The types and details of power of attorney vary across the different nations of the UK.
-Here, we explain how it works in each nation.
+The types and details of long-term Powers of Attorney vary across the UK.

 England and Wales